 Indeed, there is no one-size-fits-all approach to coordination.
-On the contrary, the experience of cities on the cutting edge of system building, as well as mounting research, points to a range of hen Nashville's afterschool system moved into its new home in the public library, it found much more than just a welcome mat.
+On the contrary, the experience of cities on the cutting edge of system building, as well as mounting research, points to a range of

 10 Making the Connections: A Report on the First National Survey of Out-of-School Time Intermediary Organizations, Every Hour Counts (formerly the Collaborative for Building After-School Systems), 2012, 9.